 You know your strengths, and your strengths are a garter stitch scarf.
-Everyone’s getting one, and if they’re lucky, they might get a matching hat next year.
+Everyone’s getting one and if they’re really lucky next year, they might get a matching hat.

 3. The stash addict

-It’s more about shopping for the yarn than it is about actually knitting with it...and hiding it around the house.
-Is that yarn sticking out from under the bed?
+It’s not so much about knitting with the yarn as buying it...and hiding it around the house.
+Is that a gap under the guest bed we see?
 Quick, buy more!